A construction of the rough path above fractional Brownian motion using Volterra's representation: Introduction

-Once a rough path over $X$ is defined, the theory described in \cite{FV-bk,Gu,LQ-bk} can be seen as a procedure which allows us to construct, starting from the family $\{\mathbf{X}^{\mathbf{n}}; \, n\le \lfloor 1/\ga\rfloor\}$, the complete stack $\{\mathbf{X}^{\mathbf{n}}; \, n\ge 1\}$.
-Furthermore, with the rough path over $X$ in hand, one can also define rigorously and solve differential equations driven by $X$.
+Once a rough path over $X$ is defined, the theory described in \cite {FV-bk,Gu,LQ-bk} can be seen as a procedure which allows us to construct, starting from the family $\{\mathbf{X}^{\mathbf{n}}; n\le\lfloor1/\ga\rfloor\}$, the complete stack $\{\mathbf {X}^{\mathbf{n}}; n\ge1\}$.
+Furthermore, with the rough path over $X$ in hand, one can also define rigorously and solve differential equations driven by~$X$.

 The above general framework leads thus naturally to the question of a rough path construction for standard stochastic processes.
-The first example one may have in mind concerning this issue is arguably the case of a $d$-dimensional fractional Brownian motion (fBm) $B=(B(1),\ldots,B(d))$ with Hurst parameter $H\in(0,1)$.
+The first example one may have in mind concerning this issue is arguably the case of a $d$-dimensional fractional Brownian motion (fBm) $B=(B(1),\ldots ,B(d))$ with Hurst parameter $H\in(0,1)$.
 This is a Gaussian process with zero mean whose components are independent and with covariance function given by

-For $H=\frac 12$ this is just the usual Brownian motion.
-For any $H\in(0,1)$, the variance of the increments of $B$ is then given by
+For $H=\frac12$ this is just the usual Brownian motion.
+For any $H\in (0,1)$, the variance of the increments of $B$ is then given by

-and this implies that almost surely the trajectories of the fBm are $\gamma$-Hölder continuous for any $\gamma<H$, which justifies the fact that the fBm is the canonical example for a rough path construction.
+and this implies that almost surely the trajectories of the fBm are $\gamma$-H\"{o}lder continuous for any $\gamma<H$, which justifies the fact that the fBm is the canonical example for a rough path construction.

-The first successful rough path analysis for $B$ has been implemented in \cite{CQ} by means of a linearization of the fBm path, and it leads to the construction of a family $\{\bb^{\1},\bb^{\2},\bb^{\3}\}$ satisfying (\ref{eq:multiplicativity}) and (\ref{eq:geom-rough-path}), for any $H>1/4$ (see also \cite{FV} for a generalized framework).
-Some other constructions can be found in \cite{NNT,TT} by means of stochastic analysis methods, and in \cite{Un} thanks to complex analysis tools.
+The first successful rough path analysis for $B$ has been implemented in \cite{CQ} by means of a linearization of the fBm path, and it leads to the construction of a family $\{\bb^{\mathbf{1}},\bb^{\mathbf{2}},\bb^{\mathbf{3}}\}$ satisfying (1), (\ref{eq:multiplicativity}) and (\ref {eq:geom-rough-path}), for any $H>1/4$ (see also \cite{FV} for a generalized framework).
+Some other constructions can be found in \cite {FV,NNT,TT} by means of stochastic analysis methods, and in \cite{Un} thanks to complex analysis tools.
 In all those cases, the barrier $H>1/4$ remains, and it has long been believed that this was a natural boundary, in terms of regularity, for an accurate rough path construction.